Firehouse Dog

 Firehouse Dog is a 2007 American family film produced by Regency Enterprises and distributed by 20th Century Fox.
 Directed by Todd Holland, it stars Josh Hutcherson, Bruce Greenwood, Dash Mihok, Steven Culp and Bill Nunn.
 It was released on April 4, 2007, in the United States.
-It received negative reviews for its scatological humor.
+It received mixed-to-negative reviews.

 Plot

 Irish Terrier Dog superstar Rexxx lives the high life with adoring crowds, a loving owner and an array of best-selling blockbusters under his belt.
 Unfortunately, when his owner Trey tries to convince him to perform a skydiving stunt and Rexxx is airborne, a lightning strike causes the plane to malfunction.
 Rexxx tumbles from the sky, landing in a tomato truck.
 While Trey mourns his dog's apparent death and regrets his failure to treat Rexxx like a "real dog", Rexxx settles into an abandoned warehouse, desperately missing his owner.

 Meanwhile, in the city of South Harbor in Lincoln County, Shane Fahey is mourning the death of his uncle, Capt.
 Marc Fahey, and Blue (The former "Firehouse Dog") after they were trapped in a fire in a disused textile mill.
 Realizing he forgot to study for a test, Shane ditches school, but is quickly caught by two other firefighters, Lionel and new recruit Terrence.
 Arriving at the fire station (known as 'Dogpatch', home to Engine 55 & Rescue 26) in disgrace, he is chastised by both driver Joe and his own father Connor, the recently promoted Captain, who is having problems of his own.
 The station is about to be closed due to a lack of funding and overall bad publicity.
 Before Connor can properly address his son's problems, Dogpatch is called out to a fire in a derelict apartment building.
 Due to a slow suit-up and Engine 55 having engine trouble, the team is the last to arrive and is put on standby by rival Greenpoint station Captain Jessie Presley.
 Shane notices a terrified Rexxx balancing atop the burning building; Connor manages to rescue him and orders Shane to put up "Lost Dog" flyers.
 Due to the name on his collar (a prop from filming at the time of Rexxx's accident), the station renames the dog Dewey and keeps him until someone claims him.

 While city manager Zachary Hayden reminds Connor of the station's upcoming shutdown, Shane struggles to cope with Dewey's spoilt needs and strange habits.
 Realizing the dog is fast and active, Shane enters him in a firefighter's competition, where they are pitted against rival fire station Engine 24 Greenpoint.
 Although Dewey initially beats the other station's score, he is distracted by their Dalmatian, who reminds him of a female Dalmatian that broke his heart.
 Despite losing the competition, Shane and Dewey begin to bond.